corejourney/core-blog/content/about/_index.md

 I was born in China on the month of March in 2007, and I grew up in a lonely house within the Greater Toronto Area (Canada).
 Despite this background I do not see myself as Chinese or Canadian.
 I am currently in post-secondary education, with the hope of becoming a doctor of medicine.

 &nbsp; &nbsp; &nbsp; &nbsp; I enjoy school even as Science has 'fallen out' of my passion list.
-However I would still regard myself a good student, but not good enough to be considered an academic powerhouse.
+However, I would still regard myself a good student, but not good enough to be considered an academic powerhouse.
 I am absolutely fine with that assessment and I prefer that it stays that way.

 &nbsp; &nbsp; &nbsp; &nbsp; For the longest time I have learned Chinese as a hobby.
 I also have limited abilities in Korean and Latin.
 I would not claim native fluency in any of these languages.
 I can read novels in Chinese, intermediate texts in Korean and beginner-intermediate texts in Latin.
 Turns out that learning any language is hard, but its always better to understand slightly more.